almedso/yocto-bsp-documentation/docs/packages/image-and-features.tt.rst

-:plos-image-minimal:
+:ams-image-minimal:
    A developer image just capable of allowing an
    |AMS| device to boot and is suitable for full featured development work.
    Contained features are:

-   - base-plos (via plos-image bbclass)
+   - base-ams (via ams-image bbclass)

-:plos-image-minimal-dev:
+:ams-image-minimal-dev:
    A small image just capable of allowing an |AMS|
    device to boot and is suitable for development work. (kernel, rootfs and uboot developtment)
    Contained features are:

-   - base-plos (via plos-image bbclass)
+   - base-ams (via ams-image bbclass)
    - dev-pkgs